 What Is The Last Thing You Must Do After Sharpening A Knife?

 The last thing you must do after sharpening a knife is to remove the burr.
-The burr is a thin strip of metal pushed out from the blade’s edge during the sharpening process.
+The burr is a thin strip of metal that is pushed out from the edge of the blade during the sharpening process.
 If not removed, it can affect the cutting ability of the knife.
 You can remove it by washing or wiping it off.

 How to sharpen a knife?
 You can follow our above instructions about using a manual or electric sharpener, whetstone, rod, or stones to sharpen your knife.